 , and may be used for any educational-related expenses.
 In addition, the recipient’s name will be displayed on a permanent plaque

 To be eligible, students must submit a 600-1,000 word essay on a local history topic

-, along with an application and letter of recommendation from their High School history instructor or counselor.
+, along with an application and letter of recommendation from their high school faculty member or counselor.

 For full eligibility requirements, instructions and the application form, view each of the links below:

 Past recipients of our scholarship are Redmond Self (2012), Kaly Alexandra Smith (2014), Emma Lopes (2017), and Christina Grubes (2018).